 - Use a rewards credit card

-Looking For The Right Travel Loan?
+Looking For The Right Travel Financing Option?

 If you need to cover the cost of an unexpected trip or an upcoming vacation, let Loans Canada help.
-Submit and application today we’ll put you in touch with the right lender who has the loan products you need to finance your travel.
+Submit an application today we’ll put you in touch with the right lender who has the loan products you need to finance your travel.